Darkdoom22/AutoUNM/README.md

 //unm start obj2 - if doing the 2nd unm in a zone with more than one

 //unm stop - self explanatory

+//unm stop - release yourself if you manage to get packet locked